sgmurphy/wordpress-plugins/variation-swatches-woo/readme.txt

 2. Multiple options for swatches available

 == Changelog ==

+= 1.0.9 – WEDNESDAY, 14th AUGUST 2024 =
+- Fix: Resolved the issue of "Swipe images on hover" feature was not working when using the Astra theme.
+- Fix: Removed error messages related to undefined variables that were appearing on the frontend.
+- Fix: Updated the codebase to better handle both array and non-array values.

 = 1.0.8 – THURSDAY, 28th MARCH 2024 =
 * New: Introduced the border width option for the swatch.
 You can now set a custom border width to your swatches.